nodejs/evangelism/weekly-updates/weekly-update.2015-07-10.md

 ### io.js and Node.js News — July 10th
-security patches for io.js 1.8 and 2.3 and upcoming events.
+Security patches for io.js 1.8 and 2.3 and upcoming events.

 ### io.js 1.8 and 2.3 Releases